Parent's Webinar Recording from March 15, 2017

 Health, Safety, and Insurance Resources

-All of our students are required to go through pre-departure preparatory meetings before they study abroad to help prepare them for a safe and enjoyable experience abroad.
+All of our students are required to go through pre-departure orientations before they study abroad to help prepare them for a safe and enjoyable experience abroad.

 For more information and tips about safe international travel, please see some of the following helpful links: